 Women are underrepresented at senior levels of decision-making (target 16.7) and continue to face glass ceilings that limit their career aspirations in public service.
-Women are less equally represented in senior levels in public service roles and in supreme and constitutional courts than in lower-level positions23.
+Women are less equally represented in senior levels in public service roles and in supreme and constitutional courts than in lower-level positions21.
 The numbers of young parliamentarians remain low, with few young people holding leadership positions.
-In addition to young people's representation in Parliaments, meaningful and sustained youth engagement requires that young people be involved in all aspects of policymaking and decision-making through mechanisms such as youth advisory boards for government entities, youth Parliaments, and regular meetings and dialogue with members of Parliament and local councils24.
+In addition to young people's representation in Parliaments, meaningful and sustained youth engagement requires that young people be involved in all aspects of policymaking and decision-making through mechanisms such as youth advisory boards for government entities, youth Parliaments, and regular meetings and dialogue with members of Parliament and local councils22.

 SDG 16 target 16.9 that aims to provide legal identity for all, including birth registration, is crucial for advancing the 2030 Agenda commitment to leave no one behind.
 However, hundreds of millions of people still lack proper identification, and about half of the world's countries do not have a universal system for registering births and deaths.
 There has been some progress on target 16.9 on birth registration.
 The proportion of those whose birth is registered increased from 71.2 percent in the period 2010-2016 to 77.2 in 2022.
 However, the birth of almost one quarter of children under the age of 5 worldwide was not registered, denying identity and access to social services to the most vulnerable.
-At the same time, target 16.9 is not only limited to ensuring birth registration, as legal identity is closely linked with statelessness.
-The fulfilment of the right to a nationality for all is key to the fulfilment of development goals, including eradication of poverty.
+At the same time, target 16.9 is not only limited to ensuring birth registration.
+The UN Secretary General's 'Our Common Agenda' report, makes a specific link between ensuring legal identity for all and ending statelessness.
+In this respect, progress on target 16.9 requires measures to resolve statelessness and prevent it from occurring, for example by removing gender-discrimination from nationality laws.
+The fulfilment of the right to a nationality for all is key to the fulfilment of development goals, including the eradication of poverty.
+Stateless people are among those most likely to be left behind in any development process.
 As of mid-2023, an estimated 4.4 million people were stateless or of undetermined nationality according to the statistics reported to UNHCR by governments and other sources in 97 countries.
-The true extent of statelessness is likely to be much greater as approximately half of all countries do not report data on this.
+The true extent of statelessness is likely to be much greater as approximately half of all countries do not report data on statelessness, including many with known stateless populations.